SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Structures make it easier to reason about your code.
-Because structures are value types, they help you avoid accidental shared state between parts of a program.
+Because structures are value types, they help you avoid accidentally shared state between parts of a program.
 In order to explore an example of this kind of unintended mutation,